paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 ## Block Production

 When a validator is selected by BABE to author a block, it becomes a block producer.
 The provisioner is the subsystem best suited to choosing which specific backed candidates and availability bitfields should be assembled into the block.
 To engage this functionality, a `ProvisionerMessage::RequestInherentData` is sent; the response is a [`ParaInherentData`](../../types/runtime.md#parainherentdata).
-There are never two distinct parachain candidates included for the same parachain and that new parachain candidates cannot be backed until the previous one either gets declared available or expired.
+Each relay chain block backs at most one backable parachain block candidate per parachain.
+Additionally no farther block candidate can be backed until the previous one either gets declared available or expired.
 Appropriate bitfields, as outlined in the section on [bitfield selection](#bitfield-selection), and any dispute statements should be attached as well.

 ### Bitfield Selection

 Our goal with respect to bitfields is simple: maximize availability.
 However, it's not quite as simple as always including all bitfields; there are constraints which still need to be met:

-- We cannot choose more than one bitfield per validator.
+- not more than one bitfield per validator
-- Each bitfield must correspond to an occupied core.
+- each 1 bit must correspond to an occupied core

 Beyond that, a semi-arbitrary selection policy is fine.
 In order to meet the goal of maximizing availability, a heuristic of picking the bitfield with the greatest number of 1 bits set in the event of conflict is useful.